 Paxillus involutus (birch rollrim): This common fungus is found associated with the roots of birch (Betula pendular).
 It is easily recognised by its slightly funnelled shape cap with the rolled under margin, its gills running down the stem (decurrent), and its brown spore print.
 This group was growing in the garden above the horse mushroom.

-Leucoagaricus naucinus (smooth parasol) [= Leucoagaricus leucothites]: This all white species including a white spore print was growing a well mulched flower bed.
+Leucoagaricus naucinus (smooth parasol) [= Leucoagaricus leucothites]: This all white species including a white spore print was growing a well-mulched flower bed.
 These are common but usually only in ones or twos.

 Thelephora terrestris: This little fungus was given to me by Ricardo Palma, Curator of Insects at the Museum of New Zealand Te Papa Tongarewa, Wellington.
-It was growing on his lawn in Waikanae about 4m from a liquidambar (Liquidambar styraciflua) and a northern hemisphere beech (Fagus sp.).
+It was growing on his lawn in Waikanae 4m from a liquidambar (Liquidambar styraciflua) and a northern hemisphere beech (Fagus sp.).
 It is known to be associated with the roots (ectomycorrhizal) on many species including birch.
 This specimen is also old and ratty looking and has split into many lobes compared to the one at the Californian fungi website which has a perfect margin.
-This is one of the many problems in identifying from photos in guide books and website as the old and the ratty seldom get there photos published.
+This is one of the many problems in identifying from photos in guidebooks and website as the old and the ratty seldom get their photos published.